nmduc/neural-matrix-completion/README.md

 All these matrices are saved as Numpy sparse csr_matrix.

-Alternatively, you can write your own DataLoader to load and feed the model during training, with data prepared in another way.
+Alternatively, you can write your own DataLoader to load and feed the model during training, with data prepared in your preferred way.

 ### Configurations
 The configs/configs_ML100K.py file sets all the default configurations and hyper-parameters.